-In almost 60 years of democracy in Italy there have NEVER been any problems with the vote counts or declaration of the election results.
+In almost 70 years of post-WW2 democracy in Italy there have NEVER been any problems with the vote counts or declaration of the election results.
 Even in the 1950s and 1960s, which were years of strong contrasts between the two main political parties (Communist and Christian Democrats), NO-ONE ever questioned the legitimacy of the electoral results.
 How is this possible?
 Through the use of tangible ballot papers and public procedures open to democratic control: hand-written ballot-papers publicly counted (in the same room where they were voted) by randomly selected citizens

 in fact up to now (2015) in Italy:

 - The vote is considered the right and duty of each adult citizen.

 - Every citizen is automatically included on the Electoral Register of the place in which he/she resides.
 No effort or procedure is required of the citizen.

 - Voting takes place in polling stations organized by the local authorities (usually in schools)

 Polling stations are composed of several polling rooms ("seggio"), which are the electoral units where the voting actually happens.
 Each polling room is usualy a classroom.
 There are about 50000 polling rooms over the whole country.

 - Local authorities enrol each voter on the list of the polling station nearest to his/her home.
 To help lazy voters do their duty.
 About 500 electors are enrolled in each polling room list.

 - Each citizen is issued with an Election Card stating his/her enrolment in the Electoral Register of the assigned polling room.
 This card is valid for 18 elections.